 Tourist Places In And Around Rewa

 Besides touring at the tiger reserve, Rewa tourism also offers a few exciting places that include Baghael Museum, Rewa Fort, Pili Kothi, Govindgarh Fort, Govindgarh Palace, Venkat Bhavan, Rani Talab, APS University Stadium, Bhairo Baba Statue, Ranipur Karchulian, Keonti Waterfalls, Purva Waterfalls and Chachai Waterfalls.

 A Look Into Rewa's History

 The town derives its name from the district.
 Moreover, Rewa is the second name for the river Narmada.
 According to the legends, it is believed that during the third century BC, the existing territories of the district were ruled by the Maurya emperors.
 It is said that the very first white tiger was trapped in Rewa.

 Travellers can bank on road, air and rail networks to reach Rewa.
-The nearby airport is the Khajuraho Airport which is well connected to the important cities of India.
-Travelers can also take trains to reach the Rewa Railway Station which is the nearest station to the town of Rewa.
+The nearby airport is the Khajuraho Airport, which is well connected to the important cities of India.
+Travellers can also take trains to reach the Rewa railway station, which is the nearest station to the town of Rewa.
 Buses can also be availed from Khajuraho to Rewa.

 The monsoon season is the ideal time to travel to this town.
 Monsoon sets in July and continues till September, and during this time the town is at its scenic best.